-To minimize risk in the supply chain, Nissan has prepared policies for both major disasters and daily risks, following up on their execution.
+To minimize risk in the supply chain, we maintain policies addressing both major disasters and daily risks, and follow up on their execution.

-- Promotion of BCPs - 1.
-Identification of risks and drawing up of recovery plans
+Promotion of BCPs

+1. Identification of risks and development of recovery plans

-Identify risks from natural disaster and single-source risks and work with suppliers to prepare and maintain up-to-date production recovery plans for suppliers in risk areas and high-risk components.
+We identify natural disaster and single-source risks and work with suppliers to develop and maintain up-to-date production recovery plans for suppliers in risk areas and high-risk components.